Tanya-Garcia-Lab/ACEimpute/README.md

-# Random-Error-Imputation
+# ACE imputation
-Linear mixed model regression with one imputed covariate
+Correct for imputation error when estimating a linear mixed effects model with a censored covariate

 ```{r}
 # To install the package